Each Magento 2 module has its own set of configuration files, gathered into the module’s

 <Magento install directory>/vendor: You will find this location for installations that use the

 composer create-projectto install the Magento 2 metapackage (which downloads the CE or EE code).

 Magento installs third-party components in the

-app/code directory.
-If you put your component in the
+<Magento install directory>/app/codedirectory.
+If you add your component to the

 Use /etc for your configuration files